 shall not exceed 8.5 lbf to open.
 Closers on non-rated interior doors shall not exceed

 5 lbf to open.
-Closers on fire and smoke rated doors shall be adjusted to the minimum
+Closers on fire and smoke-rated doors shall be adjusted to the minimum

-spring power to reliable close and latch the door.
+spring power to reliably close and latch the door.

 M. Automatic Door Operators: Exterior Doors: LCN Senior Swing, Stanley M-Force,